 Academic supervision (PhD):

-• Karl Pike, Joint First Supervisor (with Dr Madeleine Davis), September 2014.
+- Karl Pike, Joint First Supervisor (with Dr Madeleine Davis), Completed, March 2019.

 - Member of the Diplomatic Excellence Panel of the Foreign and Commonwealth Office